brianalwillis/phishing-email-analysis/README.md

 ---

 *The purpose of this project was to safely analyze real-world phishing emails in a controlled virtual environment to understand how they operate, identify key indicators of phishing, and evaluate the effectiveness of security tools like Bitdefender in detecting and flagging threats.
-It aimed to provide insight from both the end-user and analyst perspectives to improve email threat awareness and response..*
+It aimed to provide insight from both the end-user and analyst perspectives to improve email threat awareness and response.*

 **Created By:** `Briana Willis`
 **Date:** `2025-07-17`